Gironde

 Brantôme

-Choose the Venice of the Périgord, whose old town is surrounded by the Dronne creek.
+Choose the Venice of the Périgord, whose old city is enclosed by the Dronne river.

 Domme

-Choose an old bastide, a former fortified village that overlooks the Dordogne valley from a cliff.
+Choose an old bastide overlooking the Dordogne valley from a cliff.

 La Roque Gageac

-Choose a charming village nestled between the River Dordogne and the rocks.
+Choose a magical village nestled between the Dordogne and the rocks.

 Périgueux